Silvester Gardiner: Death

 In 1783, Dr. Gardiner spent time in St. John's, Newfoundland, and in 1784 wrote a report enumerating its resources, advocating 11 reasons for settlement.
 In 1785, he returned to Newport, Rhode Island, where he died the following year and was buried under Trinity Church.
 The Christ Episcopal Church, built in 1820 beside the Gardiner common, bears his cenotaph.

 Family

 He married three times, first to Anne Gibbins (or Gibbons) in around 1730, with whom he had all of his children prior to her death in 1771.
-His second marriage was to Abigail Eppes (née Pickman) sometime prior to his departure from Boston in 1776; she died on November 3, 1780, after they moved to England.
-His third wife was Catherine Goldthwaite, who was about 49 years younger than him; they married in February 1785.
+His second marriage was to Abigail Eppes (née Pickman) sometime before he departed from Boston in 1776; she died on November 3, 1780, after they moved to England.
+His third wife was Catherine Goldthwaite, who was about 49 years younger than he; they married in February 1785.
 After Gardiner's death, Catherine married W. Powell of Boston.

 Gardiner's first son, John Gardiner (1731-1793), was Attorney General of Saint Christopher Island and father of John Sylvester John Gardiner.